 If you can no longer provide care

-There could be many reasons why you may not be able to continue looking after someone.
-They might need more support or you may have your own health concerns.
+There are many reasons why you may not be able to continue looking after someone.
+They might need more support, or you may have your own health concerns.
 It’s understandable if you feel you can no longer provide care for any reason.

 If you’re no longer willing or able to look after someone, tell the council as soon as possible.
-Ask the council to carry out – or review – a care needs assessment for the person you’re looking after and tell them if the situation is urgent.
+Ask the council to carry out a care needs assessment, also called an Adult Carer Support Plan in Scotland, or review the care and support plan for the person you're looking after.
+Remember to tell them if the situation is urgent.
 Our factsheet First steps in getting help with your care needs has more information.

 If the person you’re caring for moves into a care home

-Residential care might be the best option for the person you care for but you could still have mixed feelings – relief that they will be getting the level of care they need but also guilt or sadness.
+Residential care might be the best option for the person you care for.
+But you could still have mixed feelings – relief that they'll be getting the level of care they need, but also guilt or sadness.
 Our guide How to find the right care home can help you choose one.

 If you still want to be involved in caring for your relative or friend, speak to the care home staff about how you can work together.
 If you’re still providing care, you may be entitled to some benefits and carers’ rights at work.

 Find out if the care home has a group for relatives and carers you can join.
-This may give you the opportunity to be involved in life at the care home, and talk about your feelings and the changes you're going through.
-You can also contact the Residents and Relatives Association for further information and support.
+This may let you be involved in life at the care home, and give you the opportunity to talk about your feelings and the changes you're going through.
+If you live in England, get in touch with the Residents and Relatives Association for further information and support.

 If the person you cared for has died

 Grief is a complex and very personal experience.
-If the person you were caring for had been ill for some time, you may feel some relief, but you may be also be feeling alone and isolated, especially if your caring role meant you lost touch with friends.
-It may help to talk to other people who knew the person you cared for so you can support each other and talk about them.
+If the person you were caring for had been ill for some time, you may feel some relief.
+But you may also feel alone and isolated, especially if your caring role meant you lost touch with friends.
+It may help to talk to other people who knew the person you cared for, so you can support each other and talk about them.

-Specialist bereavement organisations such as Cruse can offer advice, counselling and the details of local bereavement groups.
+Specialist bereavement organisations such as Cruse and Cruse Scotland can offer advice, counselling and the details of local bereavement groups.
 You could also talk to your GP.
 Our guide Coping with bereavement can help you to look after yourself.